ghost171/Interpreter/README.md

     y := x
     print y

-The result of the program: //Execution result:
+The result of the program:

     2